DarthVanger/freescript/README.md

 For each comamnd parser finds a last mentioned `querySelector` and `domEvent`.

-Compiler assumes the command is to be exectured for the element matching `querySelector` when `domEvent` happens.
+Compiler assumes the command is to be executed for the element matching `querySelector` when `domEvent` happens.

 Command argument is everything after the command until the line ending.